strimzi/strimzi.github.io/_posts/2021-01-07-consumer-tuning.md

 # ...
 ```

-The consumer group coordinator assigns the consumer instance a new member id, but as a static member it continues with the same instance id, and receives the same assignment of topic partitions is made.
+The consumer group coordinator assigns the consumer instance a new member id, but as a static member, it continues with the same instance id and retains the same assignment of topic partitions.

 Another cause of rebalancing might actually be due to an insufficient poll interval configuration, which is then interpreted as a consumer failure.
 If you discover this situation when examining your consumer logs, you can calibrate the `max.poll.interval.ms` and `max.poll.interval.ms` polling configuration properties to reduce the number of rebalances.